ipoom-jeong/gaudi-lab/_members/junhwan_lee.md

   email: samlee1999@naver.com
 ---

-Junhwan Lee is currently an undergraduate student in the School of Electrical and Electronics Engineering at Chung-Ang University, where he is expected to graduate in February 2025.
-He has a strong interest in General-Purpose architectures, as well as computing systems.
-He joined GAUDI Lab as an undergraduate research intern eager to contribute to and learn from the innovative work being done in the field of Computer Architecture.
-Junhwan Lee looks forward to expanding his knowledge and skills while actively participating in cutting-edge research projects.
+Junhwan Lee is an integrated MS-PhD student in the Department of System Semiconductor Engineering at Yonsei University, beginning his studies in March 2025.
+His research interests lie in general-purpose CPU/GPU microarchitectures and heterogeneous systems.
+Passionate about computer architecture, Junhwan is committed to advancing innovation in the field while enhancing his expertise.
+He is excited to contribute to groundbreaking research projects and grow through active engagement in the academic community.